Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/listenserverhostarchitecture.md

 ## What is a listen server

-Listen servers run in the same process as a game client.
-They function like dedicated servers.
+A listen server is hosted on one of the player's machine.
+It acts both as a server and as a client.
+This means one of the players will both play and own the game world and other players will connect to it.
+This has performance, security and cost considerations.

 ### Disadvantages

-- Performance  is impacted by having to communicate with remote players over the residential internet connection of the host player.
+- Network Performance  is impacted by having to communicate with remote players over the residential internet connection of the host player.
-- Performance may also be reduced because the machine running the server is also generating an output image. ,
+- Network Performance may also be reduced because the machine running the server is also generating an output image.
-- Listen servers grant the host player a large latency advantage over other players
+- Listen servers grant the host player a large latency advantage over other players.
+- The hosting client has access to all the world's information, making it easier to cheat for that player.
 - The server will cease to exist when host player leaves the game.

 ### Advantages